 In the summer of 1976 a New sound was developed when Tim and I teamed up with three very talented and experienced musicians, Dave Hutcheson, Phil Bruni, and Shawn O’Neal.
 Tim and I provided a Country Rock/Bluegrass influence; our new partners had a Rock and Roll, Funk background.
 With an emphasis on high energy, tight arrangements and vocal harmonies, the Salt Creek Band was formed.
 This unique combination of musical influences, plus a strong work ethic and a constantly evolving musical and stage show earned the band a record contract in the mid 1980’s.
 They recorded two successful albums on the CBO label in Nashville, TN.
 I am grateful for my four years with this extremely talented group.
 I traveled much of the United States and Canada with Salt Creek, and also had the opportunity to share the stage with some of my musical heroes: Black Oak Arkansas, Doug Kershaw, Earl Scruggs, Mission Mountain Wood Band, and the Ozark Mountain Daredevils.

 Inspired by the 1996 reunion, I decided that it was time pursue a solo career.
 A long time interest in “Jump Swing” music was melded into the American Roots music I had always played.
-Much of the past 10 years I have enjoyed the flexibility, and YES! , The Total Control that playing solo offers.
-Wanting a bigger sound, I made use of a looping station to create arrangements with multiple instrument and vocal parts, for most of my shows since 2008.
+Much of the next 10 years I enjoyed the flexibility, and YES! , The Total Control that playing solo offers.

 Thirty-five years from the start of my musical journey, my first CD titled “35, and a Month of Days” was finished July of 2009.
 It was recorded over a six year period one week at a time.
 I am grateful for the love and talent that my musical family (Dave Hutcheson, Shawn O'Neal, Bruce Monson, Jim Henkemeyer, Adrian Campos) lent to this project.
 I can't say enough about the patience and professionalism of Mountain Magico Studios, and College Road Recording in this process.
 I couldn't be happier with the outcome.